 Mapping the Commons, Athens is a collective study, a contemporary reading and an open cartography of Athens and its special dynamic.
 In a difficult financial period in which the contemporary metropolis seems restless and vulnerable, the Hackitectura collective in collaboration with an interdisciplinary group of young researchers and students seeked for, examined and documented the points of the city where a new form of common wealth can be located.
 Seeing beyond the “public” and the “private”, new types of commons were mapped which were based on collectivity, sociability, open and free access, gift economy or peer to peer practices.
 During a seven day workshop a different image of the city was thus formed full of promises, but yet fluid and unstable.
 Although the new common resources and places that were located within the urban environment are outcomes of the knowledge and the ideas that the multitude of the metropolis possesses and shares, at the same time it was noted that the new common wealth can not easily escape cases of exploitation and appropriation.

 Contradictions and questions occurred while examining and processing the material of the workshop: How can the commons be secured?
 Why do they sometimes serve the interests of a new “creative” city?
 What role do they really play in times of a global financial crisis?
 How can the citizens re-appropriate the commons, and form through them a new type of resistance?

 The online collaborative map that was created and the audiovisual material accompanying it, aims through representative examples and case studies to comment on such issues, making clear the need for a re-invention of a new common experience and memory, which can only be born through collaboration and sharing.

-Editor: Daphne Dragona
+Curated by Daphne Dragona